trueberryless/trueberryless/README.md

 # 👋 Hi, I’m @trueberryless

 My name is Felix Schneider, I'm a software engineer currently studying at secondary college of engineering.
+In my free time, I enjoy playing ball sports.
+Here I think of activities like dodgeball, basketball and ice hockey.
+Butwhen the opportunity arises to be active in a less large group, I am enthusiastic about golf, tennis or evenswimming.
+On the internet, I mostly go by the username trueberryless.
+My interests are paradoxes,mathematics, computer science and hexagons.
+Of course, I also like to play board and video games from time totime, my absolute favourite being Chess, followed by Settlers of Catan and Celeste.
+The latter is a 2D platformgame for the computer.

 # 👀 I’m interested in ...